Gamer069/debby/README.md

     debby uninstall /path/to/installed/deb
     ```
     or using the `u` alias.
+    You can also specify a numeric id gotten from the aforementioned subcommand or package name rather than the .deb package.
 - **Check whether a particular `.deb` package is installed or not**

     Quickly determine if a specific `.deb` package is installed on your system by just doing: